hlaff147/hlaff147/README.md

 ### About me
 🎓 Completing a Bachelor's in Computer Science at the Federal University of Pernambuco (CIn-UFPE), gaining deep expertise in algorithms, data structures, advanced mathematics, and software engineering.

-👨‍💻 Software Engineer at Bradesco, specializing in Open Finance.
-I architect innovative microservices using Java, Spring, MongoDB, Kafka, and Azure.
-Passionate about enhancing software engineering workflows through LLM Engineering, GenAI, LangChain, and CrewAI, transforming complex processes into efficient, intelligent solutions.
+👨‍💻 As a Software Engineer at Bradesco, I specialize in Open Finance, architecting innovative microservices for payments.
+I leverage cutting-edge technologies including Spring, Azure, Kafka, Redis, MongoDB, and Cosmos DB for system integration, database management, and deployment.
+I've significantly boosted productivity by engineering advanced prompts to automate Java service migration from Bitbucket/Bamboo to GitHub/Argo CD, and developed automated reports using Azure, KQL, and Workbook for timely Central Bank submissions.
+My work has reached millions of Brazilians, enhancing financial accessibility and efficiency on a large scale.

-👨‍💼 Also hold a Technical Diploma in Analysis and Systems Development, reflecting extensive experience in back-end development, system analysis, and data management.
+👨‍💼 Also hold a Technical Diploma in Systems Analysis and Development from ETE Miguel Batista, reflecting extensive experience in back-end development, system analysis, and data management.

 📚 Advocate of Clean Code, AI, and Data Science, continuously refining my skills through projects and exploring emerging technologies.

 🚀 Certified in AZ-900 and DP-900, currently pursuing AZ-204, committed to ongoing professional development.

-⚙️ Skilled in Java, Spring, MongoDB, Kafka, Azure, Python, Django, SQL, Git, Scikit-learn, Pandas, Matplotlib, and AWS, focused on building scalable and performant systems.
+⚙️ Skilled in Java, Spring, MongoDB, Kafka, Azure, Python, Django, SQL, Git, Scikit-learn, Pandas, Matplotlib, AWS, Frontend, React, and Angular, focused on building scalable and performant systems.

 📊 Enthusiastic about leveraging Data and AI to enable insightful decision-making and innovative, tech-driven solutions.